-Gemma is currently closed to unsolicited materials.
+Gemma is closed to queries.

-- Middle grade fiction
+- Middle-grade fiction

 - Young adult fiction